Shooter Classes

 3-D archery targets feature rings that designate scoring zones.
 The scoring method varies depending on whether you follow ASA, IBO, or another set of rules.
 The Wapello Chiefs Bowmen utilize a scoring system of 12, 10, 8, and 5 points.
 Below is an image showing a scoring zone on a 3-D archery target.

 Most 3-D targets have a replaceable insert.
 The inserts have circular or oval rings which make up the main score zones.
 The smallest circle located in the center is the 12 ring.
-The next ring out is the 10 zone.
-Lastly the largest ring is the 8 zone.
-Any arrow that hits a part of the 3-D target outside of the 8 zone counts as a 5.
+The next ring out is the 10 ring.
+Lastly the largest ring is the 8 ring.
+Any arrow that hits a part of the 3-D target outside of the 8 ring counts as a 5.
 Any Arrow that misses the target completely is scored as a 0.

-• 10 Zone: The next ring out from the 12 ring, slightly larger.
+10 Ring: The next ring out from the 12 ring, slightly larger and surrounding the 12 ring.

-• 8 Zone: The largest ring on the insert, surrounding the 10 zone.
+8 Ring: The largest ring on the insert, surrounding both the 10 and 12 rings.
+Do not confuse the replaceable insert line for the 8 ring.

-• 5 Points: Any arrow that hits a part of the 3-D target outside of the 8 zone but still on the target.
+5 Points: Any arrow that hits a part of the 3-D target outside of the 8 ring but still on the target.

-• 0 Points: Any arrow that misses the target completely.
+0 Points: Any arrow that misses the target completely scores as 0 points.

 Some 3-D targets have foam logs, stumps, or posts that are molded into the target.
 Hitting one of these areas (an area of the target that is not part of the target animal) counts as a 0, unless it has a secondary scoring area located upon it.